Sir Edward Leigh has served as the Conservative Member of Parliament for the constituency of Gainsborough in Lincolnshire since 1983.

 Sir Edward is a former member of the Social Security Select Committee.
 Until 2015, he was Chairman of the Conservative Backbench Committee on Foreign Affairs, Defence, and International Relations.
 He has served as an Independent Financial Advisor to the Treasury and serves on the Treasury’s Financial Reporting & Advisory Board.

-Since 2011, he has been Chairman of the Public Accounts Commission, the body which audits the National Audit Office.
+From 2011 until 2020 he served as Chairman of the Public Accounts Commission, the body which audits the National Audit Office.

 Sir Edward is a qualified barrister and a member of the Inner Temple, and practised in arbitration and criminal law for Goldsmiths Chambers.
 He is a Fellow of the Chartered Institute of Arbitrators.

-He was knighted by the Queen in 2013, awarded the Legion d’honneur (Officier) by the French Republic in 2015 and in 2017 was awarded the Stella d'Italia (Commendatore), conferred by the President of the Republic of Italy.
-At the end of 2018 HM the Queen was pleased to approve Sir Edward Leigh MP be sworn of Her Majesty’s most Honourable Privy Council.
+He was knighted by the Queen in 2013, made an officier of the Legion d’honneur by the French government in 2015, and in 2017 was made a commendatore of the Order of the Star of Italy.
+At the end of 2018 Her Majesty the Queen appointed Sir Edward Leigh MP to the Privy Council.